-Attainment
+StudentAttainment

-The Attainment object tracks the progress that a student makes against assessments, courses, course units = classes and credentials.
+The StudentAttainment object tracks the progress that a student makes against assessments, courses, course units = classes and credentials.
 This progress is quantified in terms that can be used to demonstrate progress towards a credential, including an overall score, credits accumulated, and learning standards covered:

-Information about the attainment task (e.g. class details, assessment description), at a level of detail mutually agreed to be useful between sender and receiver
+Information about the attainment (e.g. class details, assessment description), at a level of detail mutually agreed to be useful between sender and receiver

-An optional link to a GUID for an object giving more information about the attainment task.
-This will be, for the four different types of attainment, a CredentialInfo object (for previous credentials), a SchoolCourseInfo object (? for courses), an AssessmentInfo object (for assessments, not currently in specification), and a SectionInfo object (for course units).
+An optional link to a GUID for an object giving more information about the attainment.
+This will be, for the four different types of attainment, a CredentialInfo object (for previous credentials), a SchoolCourseInfo object (for courses), an AssessmentInfo object (for assessments, not currently in specification), and a SectionInfo object (for course units).

 Information about the associated attainment by the student (e.g. score)